flame-engine/flame/doc/bridge_packages/flame_lottie/flame_lottie.md

 - [Lottie.memory](https://pub.dev/documentation/lottie/latest/lottie/Lottie/memory.html), for
 obtaining a lottie file from a Uint8List.

-... and add it as `LottieComponent` to your flame 🔥 game.
+... and add it as `LottieComponent` to your Flame 🔥 game.

 Example: